jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ## What scales are good for---and bad for

+In short, scales tell us what the notes are.

 Scales are the foundation of harmony and melody.

 Every key is derived from a scale.